blackshakes/docs/content/en/index.md

 ---
-title: blackshakes docs
+title: Blackshakes Documentation
-description: 'Knowledgebase for Blackshakes'
+description: 'Instructions on how to create accounts and perform staking operations'
 position: 0
 category: ''
 features:
- - Instructions on how to create Polkadot and Kusama accounts
+ - Learn how to create accounts on Polkadot/Kusama
- - Instructions on how to delegate your stake with our Validator node on Polkadot and Kusama
- - Instructions on how to use our Registrar/identity validation service on Polkadot and Kusama
+ - Learn how to use a Ledger with Polkadot/Kusama (hardware wallet)
 ---

-Instruction manuals for Blackshakes governance and staking services.
-Use the links on the sidebar to navigate.
+Use the links in the sidebar to navigate.